BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 ---

-Liquidity is a core concept to understand when working with the lightning network, although tricky.
+Liquidity is a core concept to understand when working with the Lightning Network, although tricky.
 Ideally, we are able to design products that are easy enough to use so that users do not need to concern themselves with liquidity.
 However, product designers need to understand liquidity in order to build effectively on lightning.

 ## What is liquidity?

-Put simply, liquidity on the lightning network is the ability to send or receive bitcoin.
+Put simply, liquidity on the Lightning Network is the ability to send or receive bitcoin.
 In the context of an individual user, liquidity is a measurement of their wallet's ability to send and receive bitcoin over lightning.

 ### Inbound vs Outbound Liquidity